syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-You can set the end style for the distance Annotation using the [`SfPdfViewer.MeasurementSettings.Distance.EndStyle`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~EndStyle.html) property.
+You can set the end style for the distance measurement annotations using the [`EndStyle`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~EndStyle.html) property.
 The EndStyle is an enum property with values Round, Closed, Diamond, None, Open, and Square

 Refer to the following code example.